-FINE OR PERFORMING ARTS.
 The course may be chosen from art history, music, dance, and theatre arts.
 Studio and workshop courses cannot be used to satisfy this requirement.
-Courses that satisfy this requirement are any Art History (AH); MUS 101, 102, 103, 104, 105; DANC 200; THEA 201.
+Courses that satisfy this requirement are any Art History (AH); Liba 130, MUS 101, 102, 103, 104, 105; DANC 200; THEA 201.
 Students who have completed 30 semester hours of undergraduate course work may fulfill the requirement with a 300- or 400-level art history course.

-College Specific and Collegewide Degree Requirements
+College Specific and Collegewide Degree Requirements Major

-Major - The purpose of the major in the B.A. degree is to afford students the opportunity to study one subject area in depth.
-In some cases, the major in the B.A. prepares the student for a profession or for advanced study in graduate or professional degree programs.
+The purpose of the major in the B.A. degree is to afford students the opportunity to study one subject area in depth.
+In some cases, the major in the B.A.

+PO Box 1848, 103 Ventress Hall, University, MS 38677 http://libarts.olemiss.edu prepares the student for a profession or for advanced study in graduate or professional degree programs.
 Each student must complete a major course of study of at least 24 hours in one department.
 An exception to this rule is the B.A. in liberal studies, which requires a student to complete three minors, as well as to fulfill other requirements.
 Requirements for each department are listed in the departmental major and minor requirements in this section.
 An overall GPA of C (2.00) or higher is required in all work applied toward the major.
 Students must earn at least 12 hours of their major courses in residence, and must achieve a 2.00 GPA or higher in all major courses taken in residence.
 A student may not count a course toward both major and minor requirements.
-Double majors and majors earned for double degrees may not count a course toward both majors, a minimum grade of C is required for each course applied toward the major.
+Double majors and majors earned for double degrees may not count a course toward both majors.
+In some majors, a minimum grade of C is required for each course applied toward the major.